-To no-index duplicate pages very quickly with ease and remove them off index within 3 weeks, we recommend using yet another plugin from Yoast, Meta Robots plugin on WordPress.
+To no-index duplicate pages very quickly with ease and remove them off index within 3 weeks, we recommend using yet another plugin from Yoast, the Meta Robots plugin on WordPress.

 You can also go for an alternate method to get rid of unwanted pages of your blog that are indexed by the search engines and offer the threat of being termed as duplicate pages by using Webmaster Tools.
-On Webmaster Tools, go to “Optimization > Remove URL” and add URLS to be removed from the index.
+On Webmaster Tools, go to “Optimization > Remove URL” and add URLs to be removed from the index.

 Using Nofollow Feature Smartly